KaiFranke1206/BlueHat-Operative-System/README.md

 (comments added via chatgpt and deepseek)

 TODO:
-Change Name from EG-Term top BlueHat-OS
+Change Name from EG-Term to BlueHat-OS